agm-dev/agm-dev/README.md

 ### <div align="center">I'm Adrián, a full-stack developer focused on Javascript.
 Working remotely since 2019 🦄</div>

-- 🏭 I’m currently working on a frontend team, with Stencil, Ionic, and Typescript.
+- 🏭 I’m currently working on a frontend team, with Stencil, Remix, Ionic, and Typescript.

 - 🙏 I prefer to work on backend.

-- 💗 Right now I code all my side projects with Deno and Typescript, moving from Node and Javascript, but I love both.

 - 🌈 I work from home, fully remotely, which is VERY important for me.